 Index Tags: Creativity

-A survey of 181 authors showed 63% actually “heard their characters speak” while writing, with 61% reporting characters were capable of acting independently.
+A survey of 181 authors showed 63% actually “hear their characters speak” while writing, with 61% reporting characters are capable of acting independently in their minds.

 Fantasy novelist Mark Lawrence, author of The Broken Empire series, has no problem with imagination.
 It was a shock to realize he couldn’t picture anything in his mind.

-Online art exhibition – Extreme Imagination: Inside the Mind’s Eye – the digital counterpart of twin exhibitions hosted by Tramway, Glasgow, and the Royal Albert Memorial Museum, Exeter, in 2019.
-Exhibition features works by aphantasic and hyperhpantasic artists and invites us to consider the critical role of mental imagery in making art.
+Online art exhibition feauturing works by aphantasic and hyperhpantasic artists invites us to consider the critical role of mental imagery in making art.